Mount Toubkal Difficulty: Tips, Tricks & What to Expect

 How Hard Is It?

-An ascent of Mount Toubkal is considered a moderate to challenging climb.
+An ascent of Mount Toubkal is considered a moderate to challenging hike.

 You won't need technical climbing skills, but you will need a good basic level of physical fitness and you'll probably need to train a bit to improve your endurance before you go.

-Climbing Mount Toubkal involves a long, sustained hike through rocks and scree, which can be challenging.
+Climbing Mount Toubkal involves a long, sustained trek through rocks and scree, which can be challenging.

 Whatever time of year you decide to climb, having the right gear and preparing yourself is the key to ticking this bad boy off the list.